 All my love Best wishes Dear Anna

-Dear Mr. Franks Dear Sir/Madam Hello
+Dear Mr Franks Dear Sir/Madam Hello Hi John

-Hi John Kind regards Love

-Regards Warm regards Yours
+Kind regards Love Regards Warm regards

-Yours faithfully Yours sincerely
+Yours Yours faithfully Yours sincerely

 - 6 Imagine you have been away from home studying a foreign language or working in another country.
 Write an email (about 150-190 words) to a friend or family member.
-Include the elements below.
+Include these elements.

-- a greeting and the reason for writing
+- A greeting and the reason for writing

-- giving your news (the class/work, the place, your accommodation, other students/colleagues, etc.)
+- Give your news (the course/work, the place, your accommodation, other students/colleagues, etc.)

-- asking for their news
+- Ask for their news

-- a suggestion to meet up when you return
+- Suggest meeting up when you return

-- good wishes and an ending
+- · Good wishes and an ending